Corbett · Central Highlands

 - Can I bring my dog up Carn Dearg?

-- Is there mobile signal on Carn Dearg?
+- What's mobile reception like on Carn Dearg?

-- EE/Vodafone usable on the Achnacarry road; weakens up Glen Cia-aig; brief signal on the summit looking south to the Great Glen
+- EE/Vodafone usable on the Achnacarry road; weakens up Glen Cia-aig; brief signal at the summit facing south to the Great Glen

 - Is Carn Dearg safe in winter?